 The maintenance of the press brake helps to prolong the service life and reduce the cost.

-The maintenance of the press brake is mainly divided into several parts, including the hydraulic system, mechanical part, lubrication part, electrical equipment and toolings.
+The maintenance of the press brake is mainly divided into several parts, including the hydraulic system, mechanical parts, lubrication, electrical equipment, and tooling.

 Importance of Regular Maintenance

-Regular maintenance can find the faults of the press brake in time and avoid expensive maintenance costs.
+Regular maintenance can detect faults in the press brake in time and avoid expensive maintenance costs.

 This article will introduce several important aspects of press brake maintenance.

-Before using the press brake, first, check the overall condition of the machine.
+Before using the press brake, check the machine's overall condition.

-Check whether there are residues on the tooling areas and workbench.
+Check for any residues on the tooling areas and workbench.

-Check the matching condition of the upper dies and the lower dies for defects and cracks.
+Check the condition of the upper and lower dies for defects and cracks.

-Test whether the position of the back gauge and the stop finger is accurate.
+Test the accuracy of the back gauge and the stop finger's position.

-These can be operated as routine inspection items before each use of the press brake.
+These can be routine inspection items before each use of the press brake.

 Hydraulic oil is the energy source of the hydraulic system.

-It is not recommended to use detergent when cleaning valves, oil tank covers and related accessories.
+It is not recommended to use detergents when cleaning valves, oil tank covers, and related accessories.

 Also, visually check whether the oil level in the oil tank is within the safe range every day.